Black Beans {Instant Pot}

 Don’t they look hearty and delicious?
 These are so tasty that once you try them, you’ll never go back to canned!

-Time to serve these delicious beans.
+Time to serve these black beans.

-I hope you enjoyed this instant pot black beans recipe!
+I hope you enjoyed this black beans (instant pot) recipe!
 Wait till you try it, as it is so delicious!

 Other popular bean recipes